nextcord/nextcord/docs/migrating.rst

         async def convert(self, ctx, argument):
             return ctx.me

-The command framework also got a couple new converters:
+The command framework also got a couple of new converters:

 - :class:`~ext.commands.clean_content` this is akin to :attr:`Message.clean_content` which scrubs mentions.
 - :class:`~ext.commands.UserConverter` will now appropriately convert :class:`User` only.